IBM/aspera-cli/README.erb.md

 $ <%=cmd%> server download /aspera-test-dir-large/200MB
 ```

-This creates a option preset "aspera_demo_server" and set it as default for application "server"
+This creates a <%=prst%> "aspera_demo_server" and set it as default for application "server"

 ## IBM Aspera Faspex